-1. Advertising worn or carried refers to any name or badge other than the mark (cf. Chapter IV, section A) which appears on a fencer's main equipment or ancillary equipment and which comes from a firm other than the manufacturer or distributor of the equipment in question.
+1. Advertizing worn or carried refers to any name or badge other than the mark (cf. Chapter IV, section A) which appears on a fencer's main equipment or ancillary equipment and which comes from a firm other than the manufacturer or distributor of the equipment in question.

-2. A mark which is larger than the sizes which are usual or laid down above (cf. Chapter IV, section A) constitutes advertising.

-3. All advertisements for alcoholic drinks, tobacco and any others against the sporting ethos are forbidden.
+- 2. A mark which is larger than the sizes which are usual or laid down above (cf. Chapter IV, section A) constitutes advertizing. - 3.
+All advertizements for alcoholic drinks, tobacco and any others against the sporting ethos are forbidden.